jsacksick/commerce_license_billing/README.md

 with the license.
 Only usage exceeding this quantity will be charged for.
 For counters this means that the free quantity is subtracted from the total quantity.
 For gauges this means that the gauge values that equal free_quantity are ignored.

+The `free_quantity` value can be hardcoded, or taken from the license's product (making it plan-based, which is a common use case, with Plan A providing one quantity for free, and Plan B providing another quantity for free).
+The module makes sure to price the usage according to the plan that was active at the time.

 See: